What Is A Cash Buyout Offer?

 Life Doesn't Wait for the Market

-One of the most common complaints about buyout offers is that the number feels arbitrary — too low, with no explanation.
-In reality, reputable buyers use a fairly consistent formula.
+One of the most common complaints about buyout offers is that the number feels arbitrary, too low, with no explanation.
+In reality, reputable buyout offers use a fairly consistent formula.
 Understanding it turns a frustrating number into a number you can actually evaluate.

-Most legitimate buyout companies and investors start with the same basic math, built around what's called the After-Repair Value, or ARV — what the home could sell for once it's fully fixed up and market-ready.
+Most investor and flipper buyers start with the same basic math, built around what's called the After-Repair Value, or ARV: what the home could sell for once it's fully fixed up and market-ready.

 From there, they subtract, in order:

-- Profit margin — typically 10–20% of the after-repair value, since the buyer is taking on real risk and real capital up front.
+- Profit margin, typically 10–20% of the after-repair value, since the buyer is taking on real risk and putting up real capital up front.

 Why "Around 80% of Market Value" Isn't a Random Lowball